licoffe/POE-Stash-indexer/README.md

 Required node packages can be installed through `npm install`.
 On Ubuntu it may also be required to create an alias of the nodejs command to node using the following `ln /usr/bin/nodejs /usr/bin/node`.

 #### How to run?
-The indexer can be started with `npm start`.
+The client can be started with `npm start`.

 ### Requirements
 MySQL and NodeJS